MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-setup-sandbox.md

 The below examples show some of the benefits of using multiple sandboxes.

 > **Note**: If you are in the Xbox Creators Program, you can only have one sandbox.
-To create multiple sandboxes, you must be in the Managed Partners Program; see
+To create multiple sandboxes, you must be in the Managed Partners Program.

 #### Service config isolation

 As mentioned above, service configuration is sandbox-specific.
 So you might have a *Development* sandbox, and a *Testing* sandbox.
-When you give a build of your title to your testers, you would publish your [service configuration](xbox-live-service-configuration.md) to the *Testing* sandbox.
+When you give a build of your title to your testers, you would publish your Xbox Live Service Configuration to the *Testing* sandbox.

 Then in the meantime, you could add achievements, or different multiplayer session types to your *Development* sandbox without affecting the service configuration that your testers are seeing.